Billmate/QvicklyDocumentation/Writerside/topics/Data-types.md

 }
 </code-block>

+> Please note that the API sometimes returns int´s as strings and sometimes as numbers.
+This is a known issue and is being worked on.
+>
+> Currently it is possible to send int´s as both strings and numbers, but it is recommended to use strings to avoid problems. **Observe that this might change without prior notice.**
+> {style="warning"}

 ## dec
 Dec´s are decimal numeric value, but acts as strings.
 Note that it uses the point (.) as a separator.
 <code-block lang="json">